voteflux/flux-docs/docs/constitutions/aus.rst

 Flux will use an internal voting system to

 -  Facilitate members participating in the parliamentary process
--  Facilitate minor parties and independents’ productive participation without winning a seat
+-  Facilitate minor parties and independents' productive participation without winning a seat

 The parameters and design choices of the system are left to the Leader,